BlushyTears/SteamWand/README.md

 #### A modular, data-driven C++ engine built on axiomatic composition.
 Everything is an 'atom' that resides in a defined 'World'.
 Entities are whatever you make them.
 ---
 ## Core Philosophy
+- **Use one world or many worlds** - Either rapidly prototype with all data mashed into one world, or manage many worlds
-- **Pay for what you use** — systems are decoupled, slabs are per-type, nothing is allocated until you ask for it
+- **Pay for what you use** — systems are decoupled, slabs are per-type for optimal cache locality, nothing is allocated until you ask for it
 - **Compose freely** — entities are bags of typed atoms, no inheritance, no schema
 - **Recompile only when the type system changes** — everything else is runtime
 ---